 - Hard to know how loud this air purifier is; manufacturer does not specify noise level

-Get the Veva air purifier for pets at Amazon or Target.
+Get the Veva air purifier for pets at Amazon, Walmart, or Target.

-What to Consider When Choosing the Best Air Purifier for Pets
+What to Consider When Choosing an Air Purifier for Pets

 Removing pet contaminants from indoor air generally makes a room smell fresher and can reduce the allergic symptoms associated with pets.
 Still, there’s more to getting the right one than just a quick search.